aieuo/Mineflow/README.md

 # English

 You can combine actions and create something like a plugin without any coding knowledge.

+\* Some of the actions are hidden by default to prevent abuse.
+To show them all, please run `mineflow permission <your name> 2` from the console.

 ## Command